This module is a Pathway Approved Option for Theory, North American & World Pathways and a Distributional Requirement for the English Pathway

 Office hours: Tuesdays 12-1 and 4-5 (H535)

-Warwick has good institutional resources for a module of this kind, including experts from Arts and related faculties on a range of areas relevant to our concerns.
+Warwick has good institutional resources for a module of this kind, including expertise from Arts and related faculties on a range of areas relevant to our concerns.
 The module will be conducted as a seminar with the possibility of an occasional visitor invited for discussion.
 In addition, we’ll aim to incorporate a field trip to a site of theoretical and practical interest.
 As with any seminar, what you get out of it depends largely on what you (help to) put into it; it’s crucial that students taking the module prepare adequately for each seminar and take an active role in classroom discussion.
 Seminars are an ecosystem, too.

 John Clare, Major Works of John Clare (Oxford World’s Classics)